telerik/ajax-docs/controls/editor/how-to/save-content-with-default-font.md

 </telerik:RadEditor>
 ````

-1. Capture the enter key press over the editor content area in order and fire the editor's format command.
+## Capture the enter key press over the editor content area in order and fire an editor's format command

 You can fire a particular font command (e.g., `FontName` or `RealFontSize`).
 This can be done via the toolbar or automatically by attaching to the [enter key press of the content area]({%slug editor/client-side-programming/events/onclientload%}).